-Mr S Pappas (Director) - appointed 10 June 2022
+Mr S Pappas (Director)

-Mr Pappas was appointed to the Football Australia Board in June 2022 to fill a Casual Vacancy.
-He is a member of the Board's digital sub-committee.
+Mr Pappas was appointed to the FA Board in June 2022 to fill a Casual Vacancy, and was later elected to the Board in November 2022.
+He was a member of the Board's digital sub-committee.
 Mr Pappas is a senior executive with over 30 years of international business experience.
 He is currently Chair of Atlas Iron, Open Learning (ASX listed) and OpenInvest.
 Mr Pappas is also a non-executive director of BrewAI, DataMesh and Cognian Technologies.
 Prior to his current board roles, Mr Pappas had a long career in banking.
 He served at NAB in a number of senior leadership roles including CEO of Asia (based in Singapore) and was responsible for all of NAB's International Operations and their Global Institutional Bank.
 Prior to NAB, Mr Pappas worked in London and New York for Deutsche Bank and then London with ABN AMRO Bank.
 Mr Pappas has participated in a number of G20 forums as a member of the Australian B20 Taskforce.
 He was also a Corporate Board Member of the Australia Japan Business Cooperation Committee and the European Australian Business Council.
 Mr Pappas also served as part of an Australian Federal Government Digital Taskforce.